Fluctuations of time averages around closed geodesics in non-positive curvature

 By analogy with \eqref{dynvar}, it is natural for us to define the (lower) dynamical variance for the sequence of measures $(m_l)$ to be

 We choose two more sequences $k_l \to \infty$, $C_l \to \infty$, and define another sequence of measures $(\nu_l)$.
-Each $\nu_l$ is given by constructing points out of the product $E_l^{k_l}$ by using a certain specification property on the $\eta$-regular closed geodesics to find an orbit segment which loops $C_l$ times round each closed geodesic determined by an element of $E_l^{k_l}$.
+Each $\nu_l$ is given by constructing points out of the product $E_l^{k_l}$ by using a certain specification property on the $\eta$-regular closed geodesics to find an orbit segment which loops $C_l$ times round each of the closed geodesics indexed by an element of $E_l^{k_l}$.
 We write $S_l$ for the total length of an orbit segment specified in this way (precisely, $S_l= k_l(C_l T_l + M)$, where $M$ is the transition time in applying our specification property).
 The measure $\nu_l$ is given by putting mass equally along the initial segment of length $T_l$ of all the orbit segments defined this way.

-We show that positivity of the variance quantity $\underline \sigma^2_{\text{Dyn}}(f, (m_l)) $ is sufficient for us to ensure that $k_l$ and $C_l$ can be chosen so that we have asymptotic normal distribution for the observable $f$ with respect to the family $(\nu_l)$.
+If the variance quantity $\underline \sigma^2_{\text{Dyn}}(f, (m_l)) $ is positive, we can choose $k_l$ and $C_l$ so that the family of measures $(\nu_l)$ satisfies an asymptotic central limit theorem for the observable $f$.
 We can state a simple version of our main results as follows.